Togyzqumalaq

 Gameplay

-If the last stone falls into a hole on the opponent's side, and this hole then contains an even number of stones, there stones are captured and added to a player's score.
-If the last stone falls into a hole of the opponent, which then has three stones, the hole is marked as a tuzdik if possible (if it is the stones are captured).
-There are a few restrictions on creating a tuzdik:
+If the last stone is dropped into a hole on the opponent's side, and that hole then contains an even number of stones, these stones are captured and added to the player's score.

 Winning